Careers in Dentistry

 There is a great demand for dental team positions like dental hygienists, dental assistants and dental lab technicians.
 Hygienists and assistants interact closely with patients to ensure a high level of care, while dental lab technicians work behind-the-scenes, designing the dentures, crowns and braces used by dentists.

 All dental team careers are well paid with flexible hours.
 The educational costs are also much lower than dental school.
-Learn more about accredited training programs in your area.
+Learn more about accredited allied dental career programs in your area.